vadrianc/MyHomeRoutes/README.md

 * Each Google Maps Web Service request requires an API key or client ID.
 API keys are generated in the 'Credentials' page of the 'APIs & Services' tab of [Google Cloud console](https://console.cloud.google.com/apis/credentials).
 * Any text editor for creating/reading a CSV file (i.e. notepad)

+## How to setup under Raspbian GNU/Linux 12 (bookworm)
+Need to create a virtual environment, where we prepare the setup for running the program.

+* `python3 -m venv /path/to/environment`
+* `source /my_home_routes/bin/activate`
+* `/path/to/environment/bin/pip install -U googlemaps`
+* `/path/to/environment/bin/python3 -m pip install -U matplotlib`
+* `/path/to/environment/bin/pip install numpy`

+Replace `/path/to/environment` with the path of your choosing.
+Some of the above commands may require elevated privileges, so use `sudo` in front of them.

+### Known issues
+1. Failure to import `numpy` caused by *ImportError: libopenblas.so.0: cannot open shared object file: No such file or directory* - install the missing dependency by running `sudo apt-get install libopenblas-dev`.
+2. Failure to import `plotter` caused by *ImportError: libopenjp2.so.7: cannot open shared object file: No such file or directory* - install missing dependency by running `sudo apt-get install libopenjp2-7`

 ## Input
 Input is given from the `in` folder.
 The folder will be located at the same level as the `main.py` script.
 Before running the program, there are multiple files that require an update: